andrew-levy/react-native-ios-list/README.md

 #### `children`

-The content of the list row
+The content of the list row.

 > required: no
 >